-Should a best interest decision be made that departs from the person's wishes or feelings or their preferences (i.e., Not an Advance Decision to Refuse Treatment), the decision-maker should record the reasons for that departure and be prepared to justify them if challenged.
-It is important to note the distinction between a written statement expressing preferences, as opposed to a statement which constitutes an Advance Decision to refuse specified treatment, an Advance Decision is legally binding and must be respected if valid and applicable (Chapter 9 of the Code).
+Should a best interests decision be made that departs from the person's treatment preferences as set out in writing in advance, the decision-maker should record the reasons for that departure and be prepared to justify them if challenged.
+It is important to note the distinction between a written statement expressing treatment preferences, as opposed to a statement which constitutes an Advance Decision to refuse specified treatment, an Advance Decision is legally binding and must be respected if valid and applicable (Chapter 9 of the Code).

-Section 4 of the Act confirms the best interest principle, and the duties to be carried out in determining best interests.
+Section 4 of the Act confirms the best interests principle, and the duties to be carried out in determining best interests.